ilmente/tadaaa/README.md

 ## Setup

-Add the dependency to your package manager of choice:
+Add the dependency using your package manager of choice:

 ```bash
 npm install tadaaa